5 Tips for Writing a Great House Share Listing

-2. Because we know profile pictures are important to our members we want to prioritise the most complete profiles.
-Our systems place profiles with a personal photo above those without in all relevant searches.
-Profiles with a photo are more complete and therefore more useful to other people.
+2. Because we know profile pictures are important to our members we want to prioritise the most complete listings.
+Our systems places listings with a personal photo above those without in all relevant searches.
+Listings with a photo are more complete and therefore more useful to other people.

-Profiles with photos are more visible and are seen approximately 5x more than profiles without.
+Listings with photos are more visible and are seen approximately 5x more than listings without.

 One more word about personal photos.
 We like them because it adds a sense of community to the site and helps to demonstrate the diversity of people who are interested in house sharing.

 2. Write a meaningful headline